An Introduction to Infrastructure as Code with Terraform

 A brief history of provisioning IT infrastructure

-Before we get to all the fancy stuff, let's take a look at why were such tools created.
+Before we get to all the fancy stuff, let's look at why such tools were created.

 Before infrastructure as code (IAC) tools, you had three ways to provision and manage IT infrastructure: